Mariovc/flutter_demo/README.md

 - dev: `.env/dev.json`
 - prod: `.env/prod.json`

 Inside each one, you can find sensitive information that shouldn't be committed to this repository.
 However, I have included it to provide an easy way to launch this project.
-Please, **replace the API key** with your own.
+Please, **replace the API key** with your own [Unsplash](https://unsplash.com/) API key.

 ## Run and build